DigSix/DigSix/README.md

 I started my career outside of tech and transitioned into IT through hands-on experience.
 That path shaped how I approach software: solving real problems, not just writing code.

 ### Current Focus

 - Systems analysis and IT support
 - Automation of repetitive tasks
 - Small and practical software solutions
 - Understanding business rules and translating them into code

-Most projects here are experiments, utilities, or learning artifacts — each one teaching something real.

 ### Tech Stack